ucl-exoplanets/TauREx_public/README.md

 TauREx requires input data such as ktables/cross-sections/cia/mie etc. These cannot be provided on GitHub due to size.
 The required Input folder can be downloaded here: http://bit.ly/2y7XkKq

+## Downloading from Dropbox

+Alternatively, you can download the full code with its Input files in place from here: http://bit.ly/2wmPjMV

 ---

 ## Running TauREx